camunda-community-hub/camunda-platform-7-camel/README.md

 The properties `CamundaBpmProcessInstanceId` and `CamundaBpmProcessDefinitionId` are available to the downstream processors in the Camel route as Camel exchange properties.

 Example: `camunda-bpm://start?processDefinitionKey=startProcessFromRoute&copyBodyAsVariable=var1`
-Starts a process instance of the process definition `startProcessFromRoute` with the body of the message as process variable `var1`.
+Starts a process instance of the process definition `startProcessFromRoute` with the body of the message as a map with process variable `var1` as a key.

 ### `camunda-bpm://signal`: Signal a process instance
 A direct consumer to signal process instances.